Woodruff Arts Center Receives National Endowment for the Arts Grant

 About The Woodruff Arts Center

-The Woodruff Arts Center is one of the largest arts centers in the world, home to the Alliance Theater, the Atlanta Symphony Orchestra, the High Museum of Art and Young Audiences.
-Each year, these arts organizations play host to over 1.2 million arts patrons and students at the Woodruff Arts Center’s Midtown Atlanta location, one of the only arts centers in the U.S. to host both visual and performing arts on a single campus.
-Through its work with educators and schools, the Woodruff Arts Center serves over 300,000 students annually and is the largest arts educator in Georgia.
+The Woodruff Arts Center is one of the largest arts centers in the world, home to the Tony-Award winning Alliance Theater, the Grammy-Award winning Atlanta Symphony Orchestra and the vibrant High Museum of Art.
+Each year, these centers of artistic excellence play host to over 1.2 million patrons at the Woodruff Arts Center’s Midtown Atlanta location, one of the only arts centers in the U.S. to host both visual and performing arts on a single campus.
+The Woodruff Arts Center also offers remarkable education programming, through each of its arts partners as well as Arts for Learning, the Woodruff organization focused exclusively on education.
+Through their combined efforts, The Woodruff Arts Center serves over 300,000 students annually and is the largest arts educator in Georgia. www.woodruffcenter.org.